 Here’s a video showing exactly how easy it is to top off your peppers:

-Finally, don’t plop the pepper right next to a vegetable that will be tall.
-My peppers have suffered next to tomatoes or zucchini, because both plants have grown larger than anticipated and shaded my poor peppers out.
+Finally, don’t plop the pepper plant right next to a vegetable that will be tall.
+My peppers have suffered next to tomatoes or zucchini because both plants have grown larger than anticipated and shaded my poor peppers out.

 I have much better luck planting my peppers beside shorter crops like bush beans, lettuces, and root vegetables.